neuralegal/ScotusPrediction/Readme.txt

 --------------------
 Train Ensemble Model

-To integrate the ensemble model, first use the EvaluateModel.ipynb notebook to add the softmax outputs from the model predictions to feature_table.csv.
-Then run neuralegal_adaboost.py in the main directory.
+To integrate the ensemble model, first use the EvaluateModel.ipynb notebook to add the softmax outputs from the model predictions to feature_table.csv (already added inculded feature-table.csv) Then run neuralegal_adaboost.py in the main directory.
 This file requires Python 2.7 and Scikit-learn 0.17.1

 -------------------
 Check AUC Scores